EMar1066/EMar1066.github.io/_posts/2025-07-30-operational.md

 At the MSc level, I co-develop machine learning and modelling pipelines with students.
 One current project involves permeability estimation from µCT image data using random forests.
 We work via shared GitHub repositories, where I support the codebase and integrate advanced simulation tools.
 In past work, I’ve supervised students through the full development of environmental classification models and advised on adapting research code for industrial application.

-Beyond the classroom, I serve as Principal Investigator and technical lead for national-level data challenges run by The Alan Turing Institute.
+Outside of the clasroom, I serve as Principal Investigator and technical lead for national-level data challenges run by The Alan Turing Institute.
 I have facilitated or led three Data Study Group projects, including thin-section image segmentation, seismic scan OCR, and SAR time-series spill detection.
 These roles require high-level technical judgement, fast deployment of working pipelines, and team mentoring across diverse specialisms.

-While I have deep experience coding from scratch, I also work pragmatically within institutional platforms.
-I’ve used Moodle since 2009, and previously taught with D2L and Canvas.
-My Moodle shells are structured for clarity and include embedded materials, labelled blocks, and integrated tools.
-I use PowerPoint as my primary delivery tool for its precise pacing and support for animated diagrams; I use Mentimeter sparingly when it adds value for rapid polling or diagnostics.
-Each platform is assessed on what it affords—not how it markets itself.

 ***Reflections***

 ***Evidence***
 -Code Snippet for image processing